Dialog-IF/dialog/readme.txt

 		Language: fixed a bug when unifying a list containing multiple instances of a new variable, like ($Y = [$X $X]).

+		Language: inline style predicates like (bold) are now deprecated.
+		They're still supported for now, but may be removed in a future release.

 		Language: illegal characters in multi-character dictionary
 		words are now a warning rather than an error.
 Sometimes the compiler can't prove that a particular predicate is never used